MV Reina del Pacifico: Building

 Harland and Wolff built the ship at Belfast, launching her on 23 September 1930 and completing her on 24 March 1931.

 Harland and Wolff had a license to build Burmeister & Wain marine diesel engines.
 Reina del Pacifico was built with four sets of these engines driving four propellers.
-They developed a total of 5,500 BHP or 2,844 NHP at 145 rpm, giving her her a speed of 19 kn.
+They developed a total of 5,500 BHP or 2,844 NHP at 145 rpm, giving her a speed of 19 kn.

 The ship was briefly the largest and fastest motor liner of her time.
 These records soon passed to larger and faster ships being built in Italy and Belgium, but for some years Reina del Pacifico remained the largest ship operating scheduled services to the Pacific coast of South America.

 The ship had berths for 880 passengers, divided into three classes.
 The designer of her interior décor travelled to see El Escorial palace in Madrid to get ideas.
 Her public saloons were decorated in Moresque and Spanish Colonial styles.
 On her promenade deck was a Grand Hall two decks high.

 Reina del Pacifico had no sisters, but her appearance was typical of Harland and Wolff passenger motor ships of her time.
 She had two broad, low funnels and a cruiser stern.
 Pacific Steam ships traditionally had black hulls, but the company had Harland and Wolff paint Reina del Pacifico's hull white.

 Reina del Pacifico's UK official number was 162339.
 Her code letters were LGVR until they were superseded in 1934 by the call sign GMPS.